 The Selfie Spot on Douglas

 This normally tame self-serve photography playground, The Selfie Spot on Douglas, has turned spooky just in time for Halloween.
 All you need is a camera or cell phone to capture every frighteningly fun moment.
 Available now through Oct.
-31, there are 15 Halloween and fall selfie booths to explore.
+31, there are Halloween and fall selfie booths to explore for ages 13 and up.
 Visit solo, plan a night out with friends, have a unique date night or book a private party.
-While they have options that are family-friendly, every Saturday from 6 to 10 p.m. is reserved for adults only.

 Wicked Island at O.J.
 Watson Park